-Comments should be sent to us by 19 February 2020 at the latest to: briege.tyrie@uregni.gov.uk
+Comments should be sent to us by 19 February 2021 at the latest to: briege.tyrie@uregni.gov.uk

-We intend to hold a meeting during the consultation period, on 27 January 2020 at our office in Queens House, 14 Queen Street, Belfast, BT1 6ED from 9.30 a.m. to 11.30 a.m.
+We intend to hold a meeting, via video conference, during the consultation period, on 19 January 2021.
 This will provide an opportunity to discuss the draft FWP.
-Please let us know before 20 January 2020 if you wish to attend.
+Please let us know if you would like to attend by emailing Briege Tyrie (see details) before12 January 2021 and we will provide the meeting joining details.